Mardin, Turkey - Travel

 Tebbuli (Tabbouleh): Parsley Bulgur Salad

 Fresh herbs and spices permeate the air everywhere you go.
-The combination of coriander, chilli peppers, ginger, and almond creates a characteristic taste of Mardin that you will keep craving long after you’ve left this city.
+The combination of coriander, chilli peppers, ginger, and almond creates a characteristic taste of Mardin

-Cadde Street in Old Mardin is lined with numerous traditional restaurants with good reviews from past visitors and a wide array of Turkish dishes on their menu.
-The Middle Eastern influence is apparent here.
 Mardin Tabağı, literally meaning “Mardin Plate”, is a must-try.
-It consists of stuffed ribs (Kaburga Dolması), kebab, bread with meat filling, Sembüsek, stuffed meatballs, oven casserole and Harire, a type of local dessert made of walnuts and grain sugar.
+It consists of stuffed ribs (Kaburga Dolması), kebab, bread with a meat filling, sembüsek, stuffed meatballs, an oven casserole, and Harire, a local dessert made with walnuts and grain sugar.
 You might see different variations of this meal, some having stuffed aubergines and other local delicacies.
-Prepare for an explosion of tastes in your mouth!

-This region is famous for its soups (çorba), with almost every traditional restaurant having them on their menu.
-If you’re in search of good soul food, order the famous kişk soup at Cercis Murat Mansion (Cerciş Murat Konağı).
 Other must-try gems of Turkish cuisine include Mardin kebab, alluciye (sour plum stew), incasiye (plum pan with molasses), and dobo (lamb leg with almonds and spices), as well as appetisers like hummus, çiğ köfte (chee kofta), tebbuli (tabbouleh), tebbel, muammara and kiremfum.

 Vegetarian Restaurants